hakimkal/Cakephp-helper-to-convert-number-to-words/README.md

 Step 1:
-   Download the number_to_word.php script and keep it in app/views/helpers/ or
+   Download the number_to_word.php script and keep it in app/views/helpers/

+  OR

   Download NumberToWordHelper.php and keep it in app/View/Helper for cakePHP 2.x apps

 Step 2: Load this helper in the desired controller or in appcontroller.